pothi/wordpress-nginx/README.md

 nginx -t && service nginx restart
 ```

-### Guidelines for CentOS
+### Changes on CentOS

+CentOS has a different file naming convention, yet simple directory structure, when compared to Debian derivatives.
+Let me describe them and I'd let you decide upon how you'd want to structure your files and name those files.

-+ Look for `default.conf` and `ssl.conf` in `/etc/nginx/conf.d/` and move them to a safe place for future reference.
++ The configuration for default sites are named as `default.conf` and `ssl.conf` in `/etc/nginx/conf.d/`.
-+ Create new directories named `/etc/nginx/sites-available/` and `/etc/nginx/sites-enabled/`.
-+ Look for an include statement in `/etc/nginx/nginx.conf` that includes `/etc/nginx/conf.d/common.conf` file, among other files.
-+ Look for an include statement in `/etc/nginx/conf.d/common.conf` file that includes `/etc/nginx/sites-enabled/*`, among other files.
++ There is no `sites-available` or `sites-enabled` folder.
 + The file `/etc/nginx/fastcgi_params` in Debian is named as `/etc/nginx/fastcgi.conf` in CentOS.
-Update the reference/s to this file. `nginx -t` would throw an error, anyway, if you don't.

 ## Questions, Issues or Bugs?